White sectional sofas are such a versatile way for you to customize a room. Learn why big neutral comfy sectionals are a favorite in my family!

 • So Cozy – Your space promotes a cozy and comfortable mood when you use a sectional sofa.
 It creates intimate gathering spaces with no empty places between the different sections, like there are between a sofa and a loveseat.

-To compare these sectional ideas with sofas, check out these sofa and loveseat options – Pottery Barn Sofa, and our Ektorp Sofa.
+To compare these sectionals to other sofas, check out these options – Pottery Barn Sofa, and our Serena and Lily Sofa Review.

 A white living room with a wall of windows, two navy blue chairs and a white sectional sofa.